bandframework/surmise/docs/use_cases.rst

 Reference to examples
 ================================
-Below is a non-exhaustive list of references utilizing surmise (in alphabetical order):
+Below is a non-exhaustive list of references utilizing surmise (in alphabetical order).
+If you are viewing the manual pdf, please refer to the Bibliography section.

 .. bibliography::
     :style: plain